Outstanding habitat on Bruny Island

 The Nuenonne people have lived for tens of thousands of years on Bruny Island.
 They were part of the South East Nation, whose land covered more than 3,500 sq kms.
 The border of that land runs along the west bank of the River Derwent from New Norfolk to Storm Bay, including the D’Entrecasteaux Channel and Bruny Island as far south as South Cape and inland north to the Huon Valley and New Norfolk.
 You can read more about this nation in Tasmanian Aborigines, A History since 1803 by Lyndall Ryan.
 Bruny Island remains a significant place for the traditional owners of this land.

 The Nuenonne word, ‘lutregala’, means ‘fine day’ in English.
 The region around and including Lutregala Marsh was probably used extensively by Nuenonne people before European colonisation of the island and even afterwards.
 There are lots of shellfish in the large tidal areas on the ocean side of the reserve.
 In the marsh, people could have hunted animals and collected plant foods.

-The site was previously owned by the Tasmanian Conservation Trust who obtained the western side of Lutregala Creek by way of a bequest from Julian and Christina Sigrist of The Sheepwash, Bruny Island.
-The eastern portion was sold by Mrs Ruth Bush, of Porongarup WA.
-In 2005 the Tasmanian Conservation Trust decided to dispose of the property to a suitable owner who would continue the conservation of the site in accordance with the original bequest from the Bush Family.
+The site was previously owned by the Tasmanian Conservation Trust.
+Julian and Christina Sigrist of The Sheepwash, Bruny Island, left the western part of the property to the Trust in a bequest.
+The Trust bought the eastern portion from Mrs Ruth Bush, of Porongarup WA.
+In 2005, the Trust decided to sell the property to someone who would conserve it in accordance with the original bequest.